>TOPICS

 Mystical connection with the healing power of nature

 Thus, through the shamans‘ intense connection with the upper and lower world, or with the collective energy field, as well as their extensive knowledge of the healing effects of plants, they can heal mental and psychosomatic illnesses and uncover connections.
-In this way, the balance between people, as well as between man and nature can be restored in time.
+In this way, the balance between people and between man and nature can be restored in time.
 Consequently, conflicts, and sometimes even epidemics or natural disasters can eventually be avoided.

 Death of the aspirant